Try RhythmIQ.Health Today

 Biometrics in Mental Health

 Biometrics involves the measurement and analysis of biological data and is commonly used in health monitoring for various physical conditions.
-However, recent advances have made it possible to apply biometric tracking to mental health care, particularly for mood disorders such as bipolar disorder.
+Recent advances now make it possible to apply biometric tracking to mental health care, particularly for mood disorders such as bipolar disorder.

 Biometrics Used To Your Advantage